mozilla/data-docs/src/concepts/pipeline/schemas.md

 custom ping, you will often want to make changes to [`mozilla-pipeline-schemas`][mps].
 If you are adding a new probe, then you don't have to do anything.
-Changes are automatically picked up by the [`probe-scraper`][probe-scraper] from the `histograms.json` and `scalars.yaml` files in mozilla-central.
+Changes are automatically picked up by the [`probe-scraper`][probe-scraper] from the `histograms.json` and `scalars.yaml` files in `mozilla-central`.
 If you are working on Glean, then the probe-scraper will automatically pick up changes from the `metrics.yaml`.

 ### When will I see new changes to the schema?